 1.1 Statement of the Research Problem

-The researchers’ observed that the instruction and learning of Trigonometry like any other subjects in Senior Secondary Schools in Katsina State is still characterized by the integration of non-digital technology and teacher-centered learning approaches even in the schools that have adequate digital technology at their disposal.
+The researchers found that Trigonometry instruction in Senior Secondary Schools in Katsina State remains largely traditional, relying on non-digital tools and teacher-centered methods, despite some schools having access to digital technology.
 This observation is in line with the report of Yusuf (2022) who reported that “teachers in Katsina State as a whole are not ready to integrate digital technologies in instruction and learning even when these technologies are readily available.
 It is worth to noting that Mathematics teachers’ loyalty to non-digital technology integration and its corresponding teacher-centered instruction and learning approaches do not result into the desired Trigonometry learning outcomes in both affective and cognitive domains in Katsina State”.
 Udoh (2011) reported that, many learners find it difficult to solve mathematical problems among which is the trigonometric problem which no doubt constitutes an educational problem with serious implication.
 Unfortunately, despite all the relative importance of mathematics in science and other field of studies, learners’ performance in the subject has remained constantly poor (Adolphus, 2011).

 However, the WASSCE Mathematics Chief Examiners’ Reports (2015-2023) reported that questions on Trigonometry were poorly attempted by the candidates which contribute toward poor performance of learners in mathematics in general.
 In an attempt to possibly promote the performance and equally solve the problems of poor performance and ability of learners in trigonometry in particular and mathematics in general, technology integration using Interactive PowerPoint is proposed to investigate its potential significant effect from which predictions about the performance of learners was made to see if it could address this problem or not.
 This research intended to suggest the use of technology in teaching mathematics in large classes at secondary schools.
 And also, encourage the implementation of the Interactive PowerPoint technology to teach mathematics topics particularly Trigonometry.